 There is no differentiation in classes.
-Any helicopter with a valid C of A may compete.
+Any helicopter which can complete the tasks with a valid C of A and complies with the requirements of the host country may compete.

 A crew consists of two people.

 The following must be adhered to: